acts-project/acts/docs/tracking.md

 :::{figure} /figures/tracking/tracking.svg
 :width: 400px
 :align: center

-Illustration of a track reconstruction chain starting from spacepoints to fully formed tracks
+Illustration of a track reconstruction chain starting from spacepoints to fully formed tracks.
 :::

-This section provides a high-level view of a track reconstruction chain, and is largely based on [^phd_paul].
+This section provides a high-level view of a track reconstruction chain, and is largely based on [^phd:gessinger:2021].

 ## Charged particle detection